Friday, March 29, 2024

 There is a trend of even some Christians, even Futurist/Premillennial ones, arguing that "Messiah the Prince" does not refer to Jesus, or The Messiah at all.
 First they argue that the definite article "ha" isn't used before Messiah here.
 The text does use in place of the usual definite article the Hebrew letters Ayin and Res, this is usually left untranslated.
 Ayin-Resh is the Hebrew word for city.
 It's foretelling the arrival in Jerusalem of that City's Anointed One and Prince.

-The word Messiah is used of individuals who aren't Jesus often, I know.
+The word Messiah is used of individuals who aren't Jesus often.
 But this is actually the most unique of ALL uses of the word Messiah, only here is it so uniquely paired with the word Nagiyd, not the more common and mundane Sar.
 I've seen it erroneously claimed Nagyid is a Persian word not Hebrew.
 If it were Persian in origin the only Biblical texts it could appear in are Daniel, Ezra-Nehemiah, Esther and perhaps the very end of II Chronicles.
 But it's used by Ezekiel in 28:2 (the "Prince" of Tyre here is distinct from The King), many times in Samuel, Kings and Chronicles, in Jeremiah and in the Psalms, and Proverbs.
 And even in Job, which is possibly older then the completion of the Torah in the days of Moses.

 It's a far more important and precise occurrence then just using an equivalent of "The".
 To me No usage of the word is more indisputably about The Messiah Ben-David promised in II Samuel 7.
 The Triumphal entry wasn't the only time Jesus entered Jerusalem, but it is the only time he did so in a way that matched Zachariah 9:9's prophecy of the coming of the Messiah, with the people singing Psalm 118.